prajolshrestha/prajolshrestha.github.io/_posts/2024-02-01-productivity.md

 4. Try to make it easy to do the right thing & make it easy to avoid doing the wrong thing.
 5. Choice architecture: Be aware of the way choices are presented to us
 6. Frame choices in a positive way
+7. The quality of your decisions determines the quality of your life.
+8. The power of compounding applies not only to money, but also to knowledge, skills, habits, and relationships.
+9. The key to success is not intelligence, talent, or luck, but persistence, discipline, and hard work.
+10.
 ```

 ## Q. How to (Read) Learn?